 Abraham’s Moriah lesson went even deeper.
 “I don’t want only your best,” God said.
 “I want all.”

-“Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”Genesis 22:2
+Now take your son, your only son, Isaac, whom you love, and go into the land of Moriah.
+Offer him there as a burnt offering on one of the mountains which I will tell you of.Genesis 22:2 WEB

 There on that mount Abraham learned that the only things we can offer God are those which we have totally renounced.
 Moriah is being willing to relinquish our dreams, all we hold dear, and even God’s promises.